 Pramod: Ok.
-You know honestly, when, Perl is a language for geniuses, you know that’s what, that’s what myself and you know, many programmers think.
-Yeah, definitely when you see Perl 6, it kind of creates that fear you know it’s it’s a tough language, it’s a hard language to understand.
-So that’s where kind of I asked this question you know with the Perl 6 would have been easier if it had named anything else?
+Honestly, Perl is a language for geniuses, that’s what myself and, many programmers think.
+Yeah, definitely when you see Perl 6, it kind of creates that fear it’s it’s a tough language, it’s a hard language to understand.
+So that’s where kind of I asked this question with the Perl 6 would have been easier if it had named anything else?

 Damian: Yeah, yeah.
 If we had called it “Simple” or “Easy” (that’s a four-letter word!) then it probably would have been that, and I can understand that some Perl 6 code that’s been written and including some code that I’ve written and yes: terrifying.

 Pramod: Awesome…!
-I’ll definitely go and I will start using Perl 6 you know, you have convinced me to go and give it a shot.
+I’ll definitely go and I will start using Perl 6, you have convinced me to go and give it a shot.